archatelain/code-for-eco-532/README.md

 # Code for Econometrics 101

+Ecole Polytechnique // Institut Polytechnique de Paris

-Introductory course for coding in econometrics.
+Description: This is an 8-hour introductory course to learn the basics of coding in econometrics.